harshmmm/Bellabeat-CaseStudy/1_Requirements/README.md

 [FitBit Fitness Tracker Data](https://www.kaggle.com/arashnic/fitbit) (CC0: Public Domain, dataset made available through Mobius): This Kaggle data set contains personal fitness tracker from thirty fitbit users.
 Thirty eligible Fitbit users consented to the submission of personal tracker data, including minute-level output for physical activity, heart rate, and sleep monitoring.
 It includes information about daily activity, steps, and heart rate that can be used to explore users’ habits.

 ## Steps of Analysis
-- **ASK** : 1.
-What is the problem you are trying to solve?
+- **ASK** : Ask effective questions and define the problem.
+1. What is the problem you are trying to solve?
 2. How can your insights drive business decisions?